The Majestic Skarðsvík, Saxhólsbjarg & Svörtuloft - Snæfellsnes in West Iceland

 Hvalrauf

-From the Settlement of Iceland and until the 20th century these breeding birds were a food source for the inhabitants of Snæfellsnes peninsula.
-They would collect the birds' eggs in June and the grown birds in August.
+From the Settlement of Iceland, and until the 20th century, these breeding birds were a food source for the inhabitants of the Snæfellsnes peninsula

-Collecting eggs in these craggy black cliffs is dangerous and they would rely on ropes to lower themselves down these cliffs.
+Collecting eggs in these craggy black cliffs is dangerous, and they would rely on ropes to lower themselves down these cliffs.

 Hvalrauf on the Snæfellsnes peninsula